nbbcmedia/nbbcmedia/docs/Mackie DL1608/channel-strips.md

 # Channel Strips on the Mackie DL1608

 ## Overview
 When you open the Master Fader app, the channel strips are the first thing you see.
-They take up the majority of the screen, and each one contains a number of controls available to you for each [input]({{ site.baseurl }}{% link docs/Mackie%20DL1608/io/#inputs %})
+They take up the majority of the screen, and each one contains a number of controls available to you for each input.

 {: .new-title }
 > NBBC SPECIFIC INFO